RoboticAgents/project2-bebop/README.md

 ### 1\.
 Set Up

+- Review the [Tutorial 1 (Set Up)](https://www.parrot.com/us/support/products/parrot-bebop-2/preparing-your-drone).
+Download the app called "FreeFlight Pro", upgrade the firmware if needed and perform the calibrations (roll, pitch, yaw).
+Now, without flying it, ensure that you are able to connect your drone (wifi works) and that you can see the camera's input on the app.

-- If you have not already installed `pyparrot` and its dependent software, please complete the needed installations following the instructions in the [pyparrot Installation Guide](https://pyparrot.readthedocs.io/en/latest/installation.html)
+- In this project, you will not operate the drone via the "FreeFlight Pro app.
+Instead, you will program it using `pyparrot` interface, which will allow you to write code in Python to have the drone move automatically.
+If you have not already installed `pyparrot` and its dependent software, please complete the needed installations following the instructions in the [pyparrot Installation Guide](https://pyparrot.readthedocs.io/en/latest/installation.html)

 Please note that you may need to use pip3 to complete installations that are compatible with Python3\.
 Be sure to install `pyparrot` from `pip` using `pip3 install pyparrot` command so that you do not need to clone the `pyparrot` repository and store it in your lab repository.
 In order to connect to the camera you should install `ffmpeg` (on the Mac, you can use `brew install ffmpeg` command) and `opencv`.
 If you find the need to utilize the `demoBebopVisionGUI.py` example of `pyparrot`, you will also need to install [VLC](https://www.videolan.org/vlc/index.html) and `PyQt5` (on the Mac, you can use `brew install pyqt5` command).

-- Review the [Tutorial 1 (Set Up)](https://www.parrot.com/us/support/products/parrot-bebop-2/preparing-your-drone).
-Download the app called ``FreeFlight Pro'', upgrade the firmware if needed and perform the calibrations (roll, pitch, yaw).
-Now, without flying it, ensure that you are able to connect your drone (wifi works) and that you can see the camera's input on the app.

 Also, please remember that you can't control your drone from the Allegheny's wifi.
 You MUST be connected to YOUR drone's wifi.

+### `pyparrot` Notes

+To get started with `pyparrot`, you should first try to run `demo.py` program first, uncommenting each movement one by one.

+Also, when starting your program in Python3 using `pyparrot`, please remember to specify the correct Bebop type.
+If you are using smaller (blue or red) Bebop drones (these are Bebop 1s), then you have to specify that when creating a Bebop object as `bebop = Bebop(drone_type="Bebop")` since the default Bebop type is Bebop 2 (white Bebop drones).
+Also, if you are using hull protectors in Bebop 1 you should use the `set_hull_protection` method, where the hull protector parameters is set to 1 for a hull protection being in place on Bebop 1\.
+You are free to use and extend any of the programs in the `examples/` directory of the `pyparrot` repository.

+You can use `move_relative` method to fly the drone a relative number of meters as specified in [`bebop` commands doc](https://pyparrot.readthedocs.io/en/latest/bebopcommands.html).
+If you would like to estimate the distance and use `fly_direct` method, you can use the distance formula.

 ### 2\.
 3D Printed Parts